 Papaya is the ultimate tropical fruit!
-Native to Mexico, papaya flourishes throughout Central America, the Caribbean, Florida, and India.
+Papaya flourishes throughout Central America, the Caribbean, Florida, and India.
 This widely available fruit grows year-around in the tropics.
 You will find papaya at every fruit stand and food market throughout Costa Rica, as well as being a common ingredient for smoothies and juices.
-While papaya is a tasty fruit, it is also one that possesses an incredible amount of vitamin and nutrients.
+While papaya is a tasty fruit, it is also one that possesses an incredible amount of vitamins and nutrients.
 This powerhouse fruit offers an impressive array of health benefits to anyone who regularly consumes it.

 Plus, find out how papaya leaves are used to treat a common mosquito-transmitted illness.